gcanti/fp-ts/docs/modules/Endomorphism.ts.md

 ## getSemigroup

-Endomorphism form a `Semigroup` where the `concat` operation is the usual function composition.
+Endomorphism form a `Semigroup` where the `combine` operation is the usual function composition.

 **Signature**